mattermost/docs/source/help/settings/account-settings.md

 You may change your password if you’ve logged in by email.
 If you are signing in using a single sign-on service, the password field is not editable, and you must access your SSO service’s account settings to update your password.

 #### Multi-Factor Authentication
-When this option is available you can require a phone-based passcode in addition your password for sign-in.
+When this option is available you can require a phone-based passcode in addition to your password for sign-in.

 To enable, download Google Authenticator from [iTunes](https://itunes.apple.com/us/app/google-authenticator/id388497605?mt=8) or [Google Play](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2&hl=en) for your phone, then: